Multnomah Falls Photography Tips & Guide

 How to Get from Seattle to Multnomah Falls?

-From Seattle are approximately 195 miles and 3 hours 10 minutes driving if you take I-5 S. Check our 3 Days Seattle Itinerary if you plan to visit this fabulous city!
+Seattle is approximately 195 miles and 3 hours 10 minutes driving if you take I-5 S. Check our 3 Days Seattle Itinerary if you plan to visit this fabulous city!

 PRO TIP: We always look for inspiration in books.
 Our favorite is Photographing Oregon.
 We have all the books in this series from different states and can honestly recommend them.
 It depicts the most beautiful places in Oregon, including hidden gems, many photo tips, information about reaching the place, the trail’s difficulties, etc. Beautifully issued with great inspirational photos.